AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/scripts/README.md

 The full list of gene signatures used can be found in [the references `README.md`](../references/README.md#gene-signatures).

 `AUCell` is run for each gene signature and AUC values along with the AUC threshold reported by `AUCell` are saved to a TSV file.
-`AUCell` is run with a `aucMaxRank` value equal to 1% of the detected genes in the processed object.
+`AUCell` is run with an `aucMaxRank` value equal to 1% of the detected genes in the processed object.
 This can be changed using the `--max_rank_threshold` parameter.

 By default, this script uses 4 CPUs.